-Good quality, accurate and up-to-date information is what Forward Mid's Directory delivers.
-It signposts people to organisations that can give them the support they need whether that is to resolve a specific issue, finding a social activity you might enjoy or a wider goal such as gaining more control of their lives.
+The aim of Forward Mid's Directory is to provide good quality, accurate and up-to-date information that is truly accessible.
+It signposts people to organisations that can give them the support they need whether that is to resolve a specific issue, finding a ii Foreword social activity you might enjoy or a wider goal such as gaining more control of their lives.

-The Directory was completed towards the end of 2023 and was accurate at that time.
+The Directory was completed in February 2025 and was accurate at that time.
 Of course, in these uncertain times we cannot guarantee that the information we have printed will still be relevant in the months ahead.
 Any changes to entries will be updated on the online version of the Directory.